Tewr/BlazorWorker/README.md

 ```

 ## BlazorWorker.BackgroundService
 A high-level API that abstracts the complexity of messaging by exposing a strongly typed interface with [Expressions](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression).
-Mimic [Task.Run](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) as closely as possible to enable multi-threading.
+Mimics [Task.Run](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) as closely as possible to enable multi-threading.

 The starting point of a BlazorWorker is a service class that must be defined by the caller.
 The public methods that you expose in your service can then be called from the IWorkerBackgroundService interface.
 If you declare a public [event](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/event) on your service, it can be used to call back into blazor during a method execution (useful for progress reporting).